leksuss/wine/README.md

 ## How to use

-To run the script you need to prepare xlsx file with wine data. `wine.xlsx` is example of this file, you can find it in the root dirrectory of this repo.
+To run the script you need to prepare xlsx file with wine data. `wine.xlsx` is example of this file, you can find it in the root directory of this repo.
 Then run the script and pass the path to this file as an argument:

 ```
 python3 main.py wine.xlsx